bkleck/Mask-RCNN/README.md

 Firstly, I will extract the **_high level information_** from the dataset of interest.
 For each class of object, I will extract the corresponding **_ID number, name, and colour_** (using pixel value).
 This will be used later on for identification of the object and appropriate classification by the model.

 Next, I will need to **_create training & validation datasets_** for my model.
 To reduce bias in my model, I will **_shuffle the RGB images randomly_** and split them into training and validation folders with the **_train-val ratio of 0.8 : 0.2_**.
-As the segmentation images are matched to their respective RGB images by their unique ID number, we will also split them segmentation images into training and validation folders using this ID.
+As the segmentation images are matched to their respective RGB images by their unique ID number, we will also split the segmentation images into training and validation folders using this ID.

 <p align="center">
  <img src='https://user-images.githubusercontent.com/77097236/142641690-97a2ea93-4d48-46d4-a787-9dbcc72f4894.png' width='250' height='150'>